Gopsee/WhereAmI/README.md

 # A part of Udacity Nanodegree
 ### Where Am I
-Localization of a mobile robot
+Localization of a mobile robot using ROS AMCL and Tele-Operation/Navigation Stack.

 ### Basic Build Instructions
 1. Create a catkin Workspace